markomitranic/.vscode/README.md

 	- give it workspace tag
 	- set up floating IP
 	- add IP to your hosts file
-	- create a network firewall attach to tag
-	- add a disk to droplet named workspace

 ## Provisioning
 - update & upgrade